 Countering Anxiety Thought Log Worksheet

 Managing anxious thoughts can be challenging, especially without proper tools for coping.
-Anxious thoughts can be triggered by many things, like prolonged stress, low self-esteem, or unexpected issues.
-When left unmanaged, those thoughts can affect confidence, motivation, and the ability to cope with trials healthily.
+Many things, like prolonged stress, low self-esteem, or unexpected issues, can trigger anxious thoughts.
+When left unmanaged, those thoughts can affect a client's confidence, motivation, and their ability to cope with triggering thoughts in a healthy way.

 About This Worksheet